Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Code Generation

+To enable the community to more easily leverage \algName, we have developed a code-generation tool with \texttt{Python}, \texttt{MATLAB}, and \texttt{Julia} interfaces that produces dependency-free \texttt{C++} code for easy deployment.
+We hope that through such interfaces, and our additional examples, available alongside our open-source code, the community can quickly prototype and deploy our solver onto their tiny robot systems.

+In the remainder of this section, we describe our code-generation interfaces through examples and code listings using our \texttt{Python} interface and note that the process is nearly identical in \texttt{MATLAB} and \texttt{Julia}.

-We have developed a code-generation tool for TinyMPC with interfaces to Python, MATLAB, and Julia that produces dependency-free C++ code.
-Listing~\ref{lst:gen_code} is an example Python script that generates problem-specific TinyMPC code.
-The \texttt{setup} function is used to initialize the problem with specific data, which consists of the time horizon ($N$), system model ($A$, $B$, and $c$), cost weights ($Q$ and $R$), linear and conic constraint parameters (\texttt{bounds} and \texttt{socs}), and solver settings.
-Users may opt to set primal and dual solution tolerances, the maximum number of iterations per solve, and whether to check termination conditions.
-Tuning the maximum number of iterations for a particular system is often critical for returning a usable solution within real-time limits.
-The \texttt{codegen} function is then used to generate the tailored code.
-Nearly identical scripts can be used to generate code from MATLAB or Julia.
+Listing~\ref{lst:gen_code} shows how to generate problem-specific code.
+The \texttt{setup} function initializes the problem with specific data, namely: time horizon ($N$), system model ($A$, $B$, and $c$), cost weights ($Q$ and $R$), linear and conic constraint parameters (\texttt{bnds} and \texttt{socs}), and solver \texttt{options}.
+For example, users may set primal and dual tolerances, or the maximum number of ADMM iterations.
+This kind of parameter tuning is often critical for returning a usable solution within real-time limits for particular systems of interest.
+The \texttt{codegen} function is then used to generate the custom-tailored code.

+Users may choose to compile code for their host system either manually or through our interface for ease of testing when cumbersome to build in \texttt{C++}.
+Listing~\ref{lst:verify_code} shows an example script that loads the generated code library, solves the problem, then retrieves the solution.
+The reference trajectory and initial state may be set using \texttt{set\_x\_ref}, \texttt{set\_u\_ref}, and \texttt{set\_x0}, and may be done on the microcontroller using the \texttt{C++} equivalents.
+Additional wrapped functions exist for overwriting constraint parameters.

-The directory structure of the resulting code is shown in Fig.~\ref{fig:dir_tree}.
-The solver's source code and associated headers are in the \texttt{/tinympc} subdirectory.
+The directory structure of the resulting generated \texttt{C++} code is shown in Fig.~\ref{fig:dir_tree}.
+The solver's source code and associated headers are in the \texttt{\algNameCodeDir} subdirectory.
 The generated code is compact and does not rely on dynamic memory allocation, making it particularly suitable for embedded use cases.
 An example program is located in \texttt{tiny\_main.cpp}.
 This program imports workspace data from the \texttt{tiny\_data\_workspace.hpp} header and then solves the given problem (Listing~\ref{lst:gen_main}).

-Users may choose to compile code for their host system either manually or through the TinyMPC interface for testing.
-Listing~\ref{lst:verify_code} shows an example Python script that loads the generated code library, solves the problem, then retrieves the solution.
-The reference trajectory and initial state may be set before solving using the \texttt{set\_xref}, \texttt{set\_uref}, and \texttt{set\_x0} functions, and may be done on the microcontroller using the C++ equivalents.
-Additional wrapped functions exist for overwriting existing constraint parameters.